DSCR Loans: Refinance or Buy Investment Properties

 Can I refinance my investment property without a tenant?

-Yes, with a DSCR Cash Flow loan from Newfi, you can refinance your investment property regardless of if you have a tenant or not.
+Yes, with DSCR loans from Newfi, you can refinance your investment property regardless of if you have a tenant or not.

 Why should I refinance my investment property?